Bonitasoft-Community/page_truckmilk/README.md

 # page_truckmilk
-Execute an BonitaAction at intervalle
+Execute an BonitaAction at intervale

-This page must install first a set of library in your system.
+This page propose a list of tools (named plug in), and user use them to create actions to execute at a certain frequencies (named Jobs).

+As a user:
+- register a job, define the frequency, gives parameters.
+- monitor the execution and access the result of execution

+As a developper
+- create your own plug in.

-Look the installation.pdf guide to install the additionnal item
+Look the TruckMilk Manual.pdf guide to install the additionnal item

------------ In progress

-  Scheduler pause : message dans l'onglet Tour serait bien.

-  Scheduler pause : sauver le status

-  Mail non deploye : dans l'évent, indiquer quels plugin ne va pas marcher

-  Stop un job en cours d'execution dans l'interface

-  GetList

-    - mettre dans le rapport d'executionles criteres de filtre (ProcessDefinitionID trouvé, date calculée pour le filtre, etc...